aleen42/PersonalWiki/Programming/JavaScript/bubble_and_capture/bubble_and_capture.md

 #### Capturing

-**Capturing** means that the event is first captured by the outer element and propagated to the inner one
+**Capturing** means that the event is first captured by the outer element and propagated to the inner one.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>